yadderace/funnel-graph-js/README.md

     **Note:** The tooltip display depends on the details display so it can calculate its range according to the dividers.
 * **responsive** when true the SVG's width and height will be set to 100%.
 And the configured width and height will be set in the viewBox.
     Make sure to set the parent DIVs elements to be 100% as well for resized graph
+* **pctMode** specify how percentages are calculated for each stage in the funnel. `max` uses the highest stage value as denominator. `previous` uses the previous stage value as denominator. `first` uses the first stage value as denominator.

 ## Updatable FunnelGraph configuration
 * width